Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 This is up to you.
 Some clients seek short term support, for perhaps 6 to 8 sessions, whilst some clients desire longer term working.
 Sessions can be weekly, fortnightly or monthly.
 You are in charge of deciding what is best for you.
 I do not ask clients to commit to a minimum or maximum number of sessions.

-Fees should be paid no less than 48 hours before the session takes place.
+Fees should be paid before the session takes place.
 I accept payment via bank transfer.

 See the ‘Cancellation’ information in the policies section for details.